Aimpoint ACO vs PRO – Which is Best?

 A final difference between the two sights is the kind of mount.
 The Aimpoint ACO comes with a fixed mount which means, once centred, it is always ready to use.
 This also provides absolute co-witness and due to the fixed mount, this cannot be adjusted to 1/3 co-witness, which may or may not be a problem according to your preferences.
 For those who prefer a clear view when shooting (one of the draws to using a simple red dot in the first place) it may be worth investing in the PRO which has a more versatile mount.

 Summary and Recommendations

 In review, both models are great optics and share the high quality and durability of an Aimpoint product, but for those on a tight budget or for those who only require the most basic of features, the Aimpoint ACO is the sight for you.
 It was designed and marketed for people like you, and while it doesn’t have the fancy features like night vision compatibly or being waterproof to 45m, it is still waterproof to 5m, has a good range of brightness settings, and is simple yet effective.
 Ideal for civilian use, from sporting competitions to home defence.

 On the other hand, if you’re not so concerned about your budget, even if you are an amateur and don’t require anything fancy, paying a tiny bit extra for the Aimpoint PRO is 100% worth it to get a boosted battery life, night vision compatibility, a more versatile mount, and all the added bonuses.

-- 2 Minute of Angle(2 MOA) red dot with 9 brightness settings
+- 2 MOA dot with 9 low light and daylight brightness settings

 At the end of the day, even though the ACO was designed for entry level shooters and civilians whereas the PRO was aimed more at low budget defence departments, the PRO wins out, especially when you consider the price difference.